The Architecture of Agency Volume 2 What Beliefs Are

 Now the reconciliation, and it is a reconciliation rather than a replacement.
 Where does the credence-threshold account live in this stack?
 At the self-model layer.
 When the victim deliberates — how likely is the weapon to be real, and is that likely enough to comply? — he is running a model of himself as a credence-bearing chooser facing a decision problem.
 Within that model, the threshold story is exactly correct: there is a credence, there is a stakes-sensitive threshold, and belief is the credence crossing it.
 The threshold account is the view from inside the self-model, and it remains the right account of what deliberation is like and of how belief guides action.

 Its creaks are explained rather than merely excused.
-The threshold moved with the stakes because thresholds are features of decision models, and decision models are indexed to decisions — the account was tracking a real property, just not a property of the bare agent.
-And the missing credence-object in the skull was never a defect to be repaired by better neuroscience: the credence was always an element of a model, so looking for it among the neurons was a category error, like looking for the equator among the rocks.
-The two accounts I once held as rivals describe the same phenomenon from two vantage points — from within the self-model, where belief guides action, and from without, where belief explains it.
-The models-of-agents account is the general truth; the threshold account is what that truth looks like from the inside.
+The threshold moved with the stakes because thresholds are features of decision models, and decision models are indexed to decisions.
+And the missing credence-object in the skull is no defect if credence is a functional description of organized physical states rather than an additional object.
+The two accounts describe the phenomenon from different vantage points — from within the self-model, where belief guides action, and from without, where belief explains it.
+The models-of-agents account is the broader proposal; the threshold account is what it looks like inside a particular decision model.

 Calibration, Not Certainty

 One consequence matters more than the rest.
-If a belief is a predictive model, its epistemic virtue is not certainty and not even truth-in-some-metaphysical-sense, but calibration: how well its predictions survive contact with reality.
-A well-calibrated 0.6 is a better belief than an ill-founded 0.99, for the same reason a modest map that matches the terrain beats a confident map that doesn’t.
-Confidence, on this view, is the expected stability of a belief under new evidence — how much you’d bet that the next observation won’t move you.
-And faith is confidence that refuses calibration: a model that has disconnected itself from the error signal — the fatal move examined in Against Faith.
+If a belief is a predictive model, one central epistemic virtue is calibration: how well graded confidence survives contact with reality.
+Calibration does not replace accuracy, explanatory reach, or relevance, but it makes overconfidence visible.
+A well-calibrated 0.6 is better than an ill-founded 0.99 when those forecasts can be assessed over comparable cases.
+Confidence, on this view, includes an expectation about how stable a belief will be under new evidence.
+And epistemic faith, as defined in Against Faith, is confidence protected from calibration: a model disconnected from the error signal.
 Keeping beliefs calibrated is a practice, and the discipline of updating is that practice’s name.

 Beliefs are living hypotheses, not frozen propositions.
 Their function is to reduce surprise, not to defend identity — and most of what goes wrong in human believing is the second use crowding out the first.
 A belief held as a badge of belonging has stopped doing its job; it is no longer compressing the world, only signaling allegiance.
 What makes a belief valuable is not that it is correct full stop — nothing is correct full stop — but that it reduces error without freezing adaptation.